 Benefit provisions: The plan provides retirement, disability and death benefits and annual cost-of-living adjustments to plan members and their beneficiaries.
-Employees are eligible to retire at age 55 with 5 years of continuous active service, or 15-year of active non-continuous aggregate service.
+Employees are eligible to retire at age 55 with 5 years of continuous active service, or 15-year of active aggregate service or 25 years of aggregate service.
 In addition, compulsory retirement is at age 65 for police and fire members.
 Employees under the age of 55 are eligible to retire with 25 years of service under certain conditions.